medbib-charite/oa-dashboard/about.md

 Similarly, as shown in Analysis 3, most green open access publishing also happens without a clearly identifiable license but at least free access is granted for the long term.

+## Open Licenses:
+These are determined using data from [Unpaywall](https://unpaywall.org/).
+Articles may be available under more than one license but a [hierarchy of licenses](https://creativecommons.org/about/cclicenses/) is used, so that only the least restrictive, and most open licenses are counted in the analysis in this dashboard.